shermanhui/project-asteroids/README.md

  - ~~Asteroids should have random momentum/movement~~
  	- ~~Asteroids should also be able to wrap around the screen~~
  	- ~~Asteroids should SPIN...this is hard~~
--Option: Asteroids should be able to split into smaller asteroids
+	- Option: Asteroids should be able to split into smaller asteroids
+	- Option: Rocks should bounce off of each other!

 #### Collision (probably last to do..)
 - ~~must handle collision between ship and rock, rock and missiles...~~